rabbitmq/rabbitmq-website/docs/lazy-queues.md

-While it's impossible to provide accurate numbers every use case, this is a simplistic test that showcases the difference in RAM utilization between a regular &amp; a lazy queue:
+While it's impossible to provide accurate numbers every use case, this is a simplistic test that showcases the difference in RAM utilization between a regular and a lazy queue:

 | Number of messages | Message body size | Message type | Producers | Consumers |
 | -                  | -                 | -            | -         | -         |
 | 1,000,000          | 1,000 bytes       | persistent   | 1         | 0         |

-The RAM utilization for default &amp; lazy queues **after** ingesting the above messages:
+The RAM utilization for default and lazy queues **after** ingesting the above messages:

 | Queue mode | Queue process memory | Messages in memory | Memory used by messages | Node memory |
 | -          | -                    | -                  | -                       | -           |